top of page

 Something I noticed when exploring tantra spaces was that they often come with a particular aesthetic.

 Loose clothing.
 Beads.
 Flowing fabrics.
-A slightly bohemian or spiritual style that almost becomes a de facto uniform almost.
+A slightly bohemian or spiritual style that felt like a de facto uniform.

 There is absolutely nothing wrong with that.
 If that’s the way people feel comfortable expressing themselves, then great.
 Being authentic is always more important than fitting into someone else’s expectations.